JF5366/Clothing-API/README.md

 ## Future Developments

 - Add more images and details to each product page
-- Increment and devcrement item quantity
+- Increment and decrement item quantity in cart
 - Develop search page to build an outfit based on search parameters
 - Login
+- Reviews form
--
+- Blog